 The Australian Guide Program

 The Australian Guide Program (AGP) is based on the Girl Guide and Girl Scout Educational Method.
 This section summarises the main components of the Australian Guide Program (AGP) from the perspective of the District Manager or Region Manager.
-The Leader’s Handbook contains comprehensive information on the AGP, program resources, outdoor activities, international component, service projects, recognition of achievement and ceremonies.
-The latter part of this chapter explores the Manager’s role in sharing best practice and supporting high quality delivery of the AGP.
+The Leader’s Handbook contains comprehensive information on the AGP, program resources, outdoor activities, international component, service projects, recognition of achievement, and ceremonies.
+The latter part of this chapter explores a Manager’s role in sharing best practices and supporting the high-quality delivery of the AGP.

-Although District Managers and Region Managers don’t directly deliver the AGP to youth members, they contribute to its success.
-The Manager is in a unique position, able to stand back from day to day delivery of the program and evaluate its quality.
-She can share best practice from elsewhere in the Region or District and maintain an awareness of new approaches and ideas from other areas and States.
+Although District Managers and Region Managers don’t directly deliver the AGP to Youth Members, they contribute to its success.
+The Manager is in a unique position, able to stand back from the day-to-day delivery of the program and evaluate its quality.
+She can share best practices from elsewhere in the Region or District and maintain an awareness of new approaches and ideas from other areas and States.

 Elements of the AGP

 The elements of the Australian Guide Program refer to the four areas where development and learning take place.

 - Physical – participating actively; focussing on the environment and the outdoors.

 - People – making friends and developing long-lasting friendships; developing an understanding and respect for others.

 - Practical – learning by doing; learning everyday skills that can be integrated into all areas of life.